Bernard Herrmann: Collaborations with Alfred Hitchcock

 In a question-and-answer session at George Eastman House in October 1973, Herrmann stated that, unlike most film composers who did not have any creative input into the style and tone of the score, he insisted on creative control as a condition of accepting a scoring assignment:

 I have the final say, or I don't do the music.
 The reason for insisting on this is simply, compared to Orson Welles, a man of great musical culture, most other directors are just babes in the woods.
 If you were to follow their taste, the music would be awful.
 There are exceptions.
 I once did a film The Devil and Daniel Webster with a wonderful director William Dieterle.
 He was also a man of great musical culture.
 And Hitchcock, you know, is very sensitive; he leaves me alone.
 It depends on the person.
 But if I have to take what a director says, I'd rather not do the film.
 I find it's impossible to work that way.

 Herrmann stated that Hitchcock would invite him on to the production of a film and, depending on his decision about the length of the music, either expand or contract the scene.
-It was Hitchcock who asked Herrmann for the "recognition scene" near the end of Vertigo (the scene in which James Stewart's character suddenly realizes Kim Novak's identity) to be played with music.
+It was Hitchcock who asked Herrmann for the "recognition scene" near the end of Vertigo to be played with music.
+He recalled "he said when we came to the famous recognition scene, 'If we're going to have music, we won't have one word of dialogue; we'll just have the camera and you.'"